tamamsalimi/finease/README.md

 ## Prerequisites

 - Docker and Docker Compose installed on your system.
-- Java 11 or higher for building the Spring Boot service using Maven.
+- Java 21 for building the Spring Boot service using Maven.
 - Bash shell for running the ATM CLI.

 ## Running the Project